KateOgar/selenium-junit-boilerplate/README.md

 ## extensions
 Part of JUnit5 feature to organize testing flow in a flexible way.
 Basically in project consist of:
 - lifecycle extension to initialize and manage driver, page and steps instances
-- extension for organize reporting with screenshoting on fail
+- extension for organize reporting with screenshooting on fail
 - extension to make screenshots on fail and store them in folder (screenshot directory can be changed in config.properties file)